 After evacuating the detainees to the release point, the clearing force continues clearing operations.
 The additional forces (three clearing teams) stage in the latrine and await guidance.
 The robot conducts a visual reconnaissance of the hallway.
 The hallway has a 90-degree turn to the left and a door on the right.
 It appears that it is the same door they recently bypassed and has a security element on the other side.
-The robot controller maneuvers the robot around the corner to the left and a door on the right and a bomb trap on the left with the hallway continuing.
+The robot controller maneuvers the robot around the corner to the left and continues down the hallway.
+The robot controller observes a closed door on the right and a bomb trap on the left with the hallway continuing.
 The robot triggers a trip-wire as it entered the continued hallway.

 The shock wave from the explosion knocked the door down effecting the security element behind it.
 The clearing force leader and teams staged in the latrine reacted to the explosion and provided buddy aid to the security element in the hallway and the clearing team and security element in the sleeping bay.
 The clearing force establishes a security element between the destroyed door and the trip-wire to facilitate evacuation of the casualties.
 The squad leader at the CCP sends a runner to the release point requesting additional aid and litter teams.
 The clearing force evacuates eight wounded Soldiers.
 The clearing force leader moves to the release point to provide an update to the company commander and requests an additional squad to replace the evacuated squad, an EOD team to conduct post-blast analysis, and an engineer team to inspect the structure of the hallway and clear the debris.
-The commander approves the requests for the additional clearing force leader stages the new clearing teams in the hallways leading to the sleeping bay and latrine.
+The commander approves the requests for the additional clearing squad and forwards the EOD team requests on to the battalion commander.
+The clearing force leader stages the new clearing teams in the hallways leading to the sleeping bay and latrine.